-Hi, my name is Marina Shepelsky and I am a New York and New Jersey admitted attorney since 2002.
+Let’s discuss the difficulties that undocumented immigrants encounter when trying to navigate real estate.
+Hi, my name is Marina Shepelsky.
+I am a New York and New Jersey admitted attorney since 2002.
 In practice for over 18 years.
-I am admitted in New York and New Jersey court and Federal Courts as well as in the Supreme Court of the United States.
+I am admitted in New York and New Jersey court, Federal Courts, and the Supreme Court of the United States.

-My commentary in this video is based on personal experience working in real estate and immigration law with many people, undocumented immigrants.
+This video is based on my personal experience working in real estate and immigration law with many undocumented immigrants.

 The answer is that it is very hard for an undocumented immigrant to purchase a home in the United States.
 Here is why:

-1. Many don’t have a social security number nor do they work on the books because you only get a social security number if you have a legitimate immigration case pending.
-And once it is closed and the case is denied, the social security number gives a trigger in the employment search system.
+You only get a social security number if you have a legitimate immigration case pending.
+When a case is closed or denied, the social security number gives a trigger in the employment search system.

-An undocumented immigrant either has no social, limited social or can not work on the books, can not work legally.
-It is impossible to get a mortgage and with the current real estate prices…How would an undocumented immigrant…even have…tens or hundreds of thousands of dollars without being able to get a mortgage?
+An undocumented immigrant either has no social, limited social, or can not work legally.
+It is impossible to get a mortgage.
+With the current real estate prices, how would an undocumented immigrant even have tens or hundreds of thousands of dollars, without being access to a mortgage?

 Why is a mortgage impossible to get for an undocumented person?

-2. You also need tax returns to back up a loan application and which undocumented immigrants likely don’t have.
+Undocumented immigrants likely don’t have tax returns.
 Undocumented immigrants face many financial difficulties due to their lack of legal status.
-One major issue is the inability to access traditional banking services, such as loan applications, which require tax returns for verification.
-This leaves many undocumented immigrants unable to secure the necessary funds for basic needs and excludes them from participating in the economy.
+One major issue is the inability to access traditional banking services, such as loan applications.
+These require tax returns for verification.
+This leaves many undocumented immigrants unable to secure the necessary funds for basic needs.
+It also excludes them from participating in the economy.

-3. Home insurance.
+Home insurance remains an elusive goal for many undocumented immigrants due to the stringent requirements.
 To ensure a prospective home the insurance company needs social, and proof of legal status, and usually some sort of other status of residency.
 They don’t have that.

-Obtaining home insurance can be a daunting task for many individuals due to the various requirements that need to be met.
+Obtaining home insurance can be a daunting task for many individuals due to the various requirements.
 Insurance companies typically require social, legal, and other forms of residence proof before providing coverage.
 Unfortunately, for some individuals meeting these criteria can be a challenge.

 Without a social and tax ID, it’s impossible to register the sale or the purchase.
-People are very vulnerable in that state. they get their relatives to record the property in their name. they get, you know, defrauded.
+People are very vulnerable in that state.
+They get their relatives to record the property in their name.
+They can get defrauded.
 People steal their property.
 I have calls coming to my office all the time.

 So, what is the solution?

-Unfortunately, the solution is to wait to buy property until you are legalized in the United States.
+Navigating the real estate market can be a daunting task for undocumented immigrants looking to buy a house.
+Unfortunately, the best solution is to wait to buy property until you are legalized in the United States.

 The good news is that Shepelsky Law is here to help!
 Give us a call: 718-769-6352